rtomac/dotnetcore-socket-server/readme.md

 - `Application`: Class that orchestrates and controls the lifetime of the different components in the application, including the socket listener, the log file writer, and the status reporter.
 - `LocalhostSocketListener`: Binds to localhost:4000 (or specified port), listens for incoming connections on a background thread, and dispatches new threads to handle each of them.
 - `SocketStreamReader`: Reads data from a network stream over a socket connection, parses and processes it, and hands the good stuff off to other components for further processing (i.e. writing to log file).
-- `QueueingLogWriter`: Writes (de-duped) values transmitted to the server into a log file.
+- `QueueingLogWriter`: Writes de-duped values transmitted to the server into a log file.
 Does this by managing an in-memory queue of values to be written, and processing that queue on a background worker thread, to isolate the file I/O and prevent it from blocking the other threads that are processing data from their network connections.
-- `StatusReporter`: Keeps track of aggregate statistics and (on a background thread) periodically writes a status report to stdout.
+- `StatusReporter`: Keeps track of aggregate statistics and periodically (on a background thread) writes a status report to stdout.

 The source code has a bit more documentation on how all of these classes are doing their job.
 Check it out.